functionland/fula-api/docs/wnfs-comparison.md

 ---

-## 4. Missing or Weaker Features in Fula Compared to WNFS
+## 4. Remaining Gaps in Fula Compared to WNFS/Peergos

-From a security & feature perspective, the following WNFS capabilities are not (yet) fully present in Fula:
+From a security & feature perspective, after the latest updates Fula is much closer to WNFS and Peergos.
+The main remaining gaps are:

-- **1. Asynchronous, offline sharing protocol (store‑and‑forward)**
-  - WNFS: complete shared‑private‑data extension, including public exchange directories, share counters, and recipient workflows for offline/queued sharing.
-  - Fula: synchronous gateway‑based sharing is now fully integrated (`get_object_with_share()`), but asynchronous offline sharing is not yet implemented.
-This can be added by borrowing ideas from WNFS.

-- **2. Per‑node ratchet‑based forward secrecy**
+- **1. Per‑node ratchet‑based forward secrecy and rich revision semantics**
-  - WNFS: each private node has its own `Ratchet` → `TemporalKey` → `SnapshotKey`; compromise of one node's key doesn't expose others.
+  - WNFS: each private node has its own `Ratchet` → `TemporalKey` → `SnapshotKey`; compromise of one node's key doesn't expose others, and multi‑head revision graphs are well‑specified.
-  - Fula: per‑object DEKs and path‑derived keys are good, but there is no explicit per‑object ratchet notion; forward secrecy relies primarily on KEK rotation and DEK randomness.
+  - Fula: now has per‑object DEKs, subtree keys, and snapshot/temporal share modes, but no per‑node ratchets or multi‑head revision model.
+Forward secrecy still relies on KEK rotation, subtree rotation, and DEK randomness, which is acceptable for an object store but less granular than WNFS.

-- **3. Scalable forest structure for extremely large trees**
+- **2. Fully sharded forest structure with diff/merge for extremely large trees**
-  - WNFS: HAMT forest scales gracefully to millions of entries, with diff/merge operations.
+  - WNFS: `HamtForest` shards the index across many nodes and supports `diff`/`merge` operations for synchronization and conflict resolution.
-  - Fula: `PrivateForest` now supports a HAMT‑backed index (`ForestFormat::HamtV2`) with O(log N) operations, but is still stored as a single encrypted index object per bucket.
-For extremely large, multi‑tenant trees, WNFS’s fully sharded `HamtForest` remains more scalable.
+  - Fula: `PrivateForest` supports a HAMT‑backed index (`ForestFormat::HamtV2`) with O(log N) operations, but the forest is still stored as a single encrypted index object per bucket.
+For extremely large per‑user trees or sophisticated sync scenarios, a fully sharded, diff/merge‑capable forest (or optional coarse sharding) would still be an improvement.

-- **4. Snapshot vs temporal access semantics**
-  - WNFS: explicit distinction between `TemporalAccessKey` (future revisions) and `SnapshotAccessKey` (current revision only).
-  - Fula: no built‑in notion of "snapshot" vs "temporal" access; the semantics of shares are primarily path‑scoped, not revision‑scoped.
+- **3. Deep filesystem‑level semantics (multi‑head merges, complex rename/move histories)**
+  - WNFS: explicitly models revisions, multi‑head merges, and name accumulator semantics at the filesystem level.
+  - Fula: models a secure object store with an encrypted index; it does not attempt to provide full filesystem revision semantics.

+These are **deliberate tradeoffs**: Fula optimizes for a secure, metadata‑hiding object gateway in front of IPFS/S3, not for a full-blown private filesystem with complex revision graphs.

-**Previously missing, now addressed:**
+**Previously missing, now addressed (WNFS/Peergos‑inspired):**

-- ✅ **Sharing integration**: `get_object_with_share()`, `accept_share()`, and `get_object_with_token()` now fully enforce expiry, path scope, and permissions.
+- ✅ **Sharing integration**: `get_object_with_share()`, `accept_share()`, and `get_object_with_token()` fully enforce expiry, path scope, and permissions.
+- ✅ **Snapshot vs temporal share semantics**: `ShareMode` and `SnapshotBinding` provide WNFS‑style snapshot vs temporal behavior at the share level.
+- ✅ **Async/offline sharing**: Inbox‑style store‑and‑forward workflow via `ShareEnvelope`, `InboxEntry`, and `ShareInbox`.
+- ✅ **Subtree keys (Cryptree‑inspired)**: `SubtreeKeyManager`, `EncryptedSubtreeDek`, and `SubtreeShareToken` provide subtree‑level sharing and revocation.
+- ✅ **Secret link URL patterns**: `SecretLink` and `SecretLinkBuilder` keep share credentials in the URL fragment, ensuring gateways never see key material.
-- ✅ **Key rotation integration**: object metadata now includes `kek_version`; `rewrap_object_dek()` and `rotate_bucket()` provide complete rotation workflows.
+- ✅ **Key rotation integration**: object metadata includes `kek_version`; `rewrap_object_dek()` and `rotate_bucket()` provide complete rotation workflows.
 - ✅ **Streaming encryption for large files**: `put_object_chunked`, `get_object_chunked`, and `get_object_range` implement chunked uploads, partial reads, and Bao‑verified streaming.
-- ✅ **HAMT‑backed forest index**: `PrivateForest` now supports `ForestFormat::HamtV2` with `HamtIndex`, auto‑migrated for large forests.
+- ✅ **HAMT‑backed forest index**: `PrivateForest` supports `ForestFormat::HamtV2` with `HamtIndex`, auto‑migrated for large forests.

 ---

 ## 5. Recommendations for Fula

-From a security‑auditor perspective, the following steps would close most of the remaining gaps and may *exceed* WNFS in some areas for an IPFS pinning gateway:
+From a security‑auditor perspective, the following steps would close most of the remaining conceptual gaps and further strengthen Fula for its gateway use case:

-1. ✅ **~~Integrate KEK versioning into object metadata~~** — **DONE**
-   - `kek_version` is now included in `x-fula-encryption` JSON.
-   - `rewrap_object_dek()` and `rotate_bucket()` provide complete rotation workflows.

-2. ✅ **~~Define and implement a concrete sharing protocol using `ShareToken`~~** — **DONE**
-   - `get_object_with_share()` validates expiry, path scope, and permissions before decrypting.
-   - `accept_share()` and `get_object_with_token()` provide convenience methods.
-   - Permissions (`can_read`, `can_write`, `can_delete`) are now enforced at gateway level.

-3. ✅ **~~Expose a streaming encrypted upload/download API~~** — **DONE**
-   - `put_object_chunked`, `get_object_chunked`, and `get_object_range` provide chunked encryption, partial reads, and Bao‑verified streaming for large files.

-4. **Implement asynchronous offline sharing protocol** (remaining)
-   - Borrow from WNFS's shared‑private‑data extension for store‑and‑forward sharing semantics.
-   - Allows sharing with offline recipients or across heterogeneous devices.

-5. **Clarify multi‑device and multi‑user key management** (remaining)
-   - Decide how device keys, user KEKs, and rotation are managed (e.g. one `KeyManager` per user identity, separate keys per device, etc.).
-   - Provide a stable format for exporting/importing the `SecretKey` that backs `KeyManager::from_secret_key`.

-6. ✅ **~~Scale PrivateForest for large deployments~~** (partially DONE)
-   - `ForestFormat::HamtV2` and `HamtIndex` provide a HAMT‑backed file index with automatic migration for large forests.
-   - Further improvements (e.g., sharding the forest index across multiple objects) can be explored for extreme multi‑tenant scales.

-7. **Document threat models and guarantees explicitly** (optional)
-   - Borrow from WNFS documentation style: specify attacker models (malicious storage, malicious peer, compromised client), and list what each feature guarantees (and what it doesn't).
-   - Helps integrators use the crypto correctly and avoid misconfiguration (e.g. choosing non‑private obfuscation modes in sensitive environments).
+1. **Keep per‑user forest model, add optional coarse sharding only if needed**
+   - For typical users, a single HAMT‑backed `PrivateForest` per user/bucket is sufficient and preserves low round‑trip counts.
+   - For pathological cases (very large, high‑churn trees), consider an **optional, hash‑based forest partitioning** mode that splits a user’s forest into a small number of shards, without exposing semantics (no “photos vs videos” shards).

+2. **Evaluate limited, application‑appropriate forward‑secrecy enhancements**
+   - Fula does not need full WNFS‑style per‑node ratchets, but could consider:
+     - Optional per‑object or per‑subtree key rotation schedules.
+     - Integrating rotation triggers into `SubtreeKeyManager` for higher‑risk prefixes.

+3. **Continue to refine multi‑device guidance and tooling**
+   - The new threat‑model and multi‑device docs are a strong start; over time, add:
+     - Reference flows for adding/removing devices.
+     - Example policies for how often to rotate KEKs and subtree keys after device loss.

+4. **Monitor real‑world scaling and adjust forest/index strategy as needed**
+   - Instrument forest size and access patterns to see whether some deployments approach WNFS‑like scales.
+   - Only if that happens, prioritize more advanced forest sharding or diff/merge semantics.

+5. **Stay focused on gateway strengths**
+   - Avoid replicating every WNFS/Peergos feature; instead, keep Fula optimized for:
+     - Encrypted object storage in front of IPFS/S3.
+     - Strong metadata privacy.
+     - Simple, well‑tested primitives (HPKE, AES‑GCM, BLAKE3, Bao).

 ---